CoryKornowicz/MolKit/README.md

 A Swift-version of a cheminformatics library, __shamelessly__ based off of OpenBabel to make adoption feel intuitive.
 To use openbabel from Swift, it would have needed C++ __<->__ Obj-C++ __<->__ Swift wrappers, so might as well write it in pure Swift then.

+~ 15,000 lines of code and still does not yet read molecules, but __almost__ there.

 ## WARNINGS AND CRITICAL HINDRANCES

 Currently in very very early development, and not even close to being usable.
 Once the base molecule class is working, then things will become interesting.
 Shortly after will arrive the basic file parsers, and then the fun stuff.

 One problem looming on the horizon is the issue of Swift's copy-on-write paradigm, which could inflate the sizes of underlying datastructs in memory.
-I would like to experiment with using true pointers (UnsafeMutablePointer) as that would probably make handling coordinates more intuitive and behave more like the original OpenBabel implementation.
+I would like to experiment with using true pointers (UnsafeMutablePointer) as that would probably make handling coordinates more intuitive and behave more like the original OpenBabel implementation, however, the first goal is to make it work, then make it fast.

-This project lacks the ability to switch between Double and Float for the base precision.
+This project lacks the ability to dynamically switch between Double and Float for the base precision.
 There are accompantying functions for Float types, but a global type that encompasses Float and Double needs to be inserted.

 There is also a lack of test cases, which are crucial for a production-ready package.